MicrosoftDocs/common-data-model-and-service/common-data-model/schema/core/industryCommon/Sustainability/SustainabilityWater/WaterInstrument.md

 ---
-title: WaterInstrument in CloudforSustainabilityWaterDataModel - Common Data Model | Microsoft Docs
+title: WaterInstrument in Sustainability water - Common Data Model | Microsoft Docs
 description: Stores the information related to the devices or instruments tracking water in the organization.
 author: cdm-publisher
 ms.service: common-data-model